The $\mathbf{P}^1$-motivic Gysin map: P1 -unstable motivic spectra

 \begin{remark} The reason that we only impose quasismooth blowup excision is very pratical: the non-$\bA^1$-invariant cohomology theories that we want to study in practice only satisfy quasismooth blowup excision; see \cite[\S 9.4]{bhatt-lurie-absoluteprismaticcohomology}.
 Of course, one can impose stronger excision conditions specified by larger classes of closed immersions, study the corresponding motivic theories, and construct the Gysin map as in Construction \ref{construction-gysin} below.
 However, even if your cohomology satisfies stronger excision conditions, the Thom spectrum occurred in the Gysin map still looks weird when the conormal module is not finite locally free; it seems that one should not think of it as a twist in any sense. \end{remark}

 \begin{remark} In fact, our entire theory carries over for the base $S$ in Definition \ref{definition-qbu} being merely a stack (or even an analytic stack, as long as the blowup behaves the same way as it does here) rather than a scheme, with the category $\cP_S$ taken as that of stacks over $S$ with structure maps representable by scheme maps in $\cP$.
-The reason that we only allow a scheme base is twofold: \begin{itemize} \item The case of a scheme base already illustrates our ideas very well. \item We are not sure that the category $\Sh_{\Zar,\qbu}(\cP_S)$, as well as the $\PH(\cP_S)$ and $\PS(\cP_S)$ below, still captures a good notion of motives over a stack $S$. \end{itemize} \end{remark}
+The reason that we only allow a scheme base is twofold: \begin{itemize} \item The case of a scheme base already illustrates our ideas very well. \item We are not sure that the categories $\Sh_{\Zar,\qbu}(\cP_S)$ and $\PS(\cP_S)$ below still capture a good notion of motives over a stack $S$. \end{itemize} \end{remark}

 We collect some categorical properties of $\Sh_{\Zar,\qbu}(\cP_S)$.

 \begin{proposition} The functor $\Sch^\op\to\CAlg(\PrL)$, $S\mapsto\Sh_{\Zar,\qbu}(\cP_S)$ is an accessible Zariski sheaf, and for any map $f\colon T\to S$ in $\cP$: \begin{enumerate} \item The square